Hartlebury: New Elizabethan School

 A very small independent school unconnected educationally with Hartlebury School opened in 2008: the fee-paying New Elizabethan School was set up to cater for children "who have found learning and school attendance difficult" on part of the Hartlebury School site.
 A private school, for young boys and girls, operated there 1979–2007, Bowbrook School — renamed Hartlebury Independent School in 1999, then Hartlebury School in 2000.
 In 2007, it became a charitable organisation.
 Then in 2008 it was re-launched in its new form.

 Former buildings

 The Worcestershire house

 The house later known as The Worcestershire House was a very old house in Hartlebury, dismantled and re-assembled at the Frontier Culture Museum of Virginia, USA, in 1992.
 The John Smith (Smyth or Smythe) family built it in the 1630s.
 An example of the Tudor frame variety of Timber framing construction, it was dismantled in 1970 and shipped.

-Localities

-Waresley

-Waresley describes a modest cluster of homes astride the A449 road: chiefly Waresley Road, Manor Court Lane, the street named Waresley Park (as this was a manor), Manor Lane and Waresley Court Road.

-Lincomb

-On a knoll, the settlement has a Spa and Training centre and an Equestrian centre.
-Its immediate west is the slope to the River Severn.

-Torton

-A long-established automotive gears business and three small farms including Worcestershire pear orchards as to some form the bulk of rural Torton in the north of the parish.

-Charlton and Crossway Green

-Households equally paying the secular (civil) parish precept — entitled to share the village common facilities are: